The Lodger (2009 film): Release

-The film premiered on January 23, 2009 in limited release in New York and Los Angeles, and was released on DVD on February 10, 2009.
+The film premiered on January 23, 2009, in limited release in New York and Los Angeles, and was released on DVD on February 10, 2009.

 Reception

 The film drew negative reviews from most critics.
 The consensus on Rotten Tomatoes is "An accomplished cast can't save a derivative suspense flick that manages to confuse and bore rather than thrill."
 It received a 21% rating on Rotten Tomatoes based on 24 critic reviews.
+Metacritic (which uses a weighted average) assigned The Lodger a score of 17 out of 100 based on 8 critics, indicating "overwhelming dislike".

 Writing in Variety, John Anderson stated "The Lodger seems intended to leave its audience as baffled as the London police were in 1888.
 Never mind that it rains constantly along Ondaatje’s Sunset Strip, or that the melodrama arrives like a monsoon.
 What needed to be a taut, structurally sound psycho-thriller instead malfunctions from the start."
 Joe Neumaier wrote in the New York Daily News, "If you think you're tired of tedious thrillers, this B-movie has a cast that looks like they slept right through it...
 Filled with second-rate Brian DePalma twists, noirishly blurred lights and usually solid actors mouthing potboiler brine, The Lodger resembles bottom-shelf '80s dreck."
 Robert Abele wrote in the Los Angeles Times, "This strained, empty effort doesn't work as homage or update, and in its darkly violent sensibility has neither the glamour of Brian De Palma's referential nightmares or even the narrative fuel of the serial-killer-obsessed procedurals that dominate TV."
 Ben Walters attacked the film in Time Out, writing " the real crime is the travesty writer-director David Ondaatje perpetrates on Alfred Hitchcock".